kihyunee/GenoFaecium/README.md

 ```
 python genofaecium.py -h

-usage: genofaecium.py [-h] --fasta INPUT_GENOME_FASTA --out OUTPUT_PREFIX --tool_dir TOOL_BASEDIR [--threads THREADS_STR] [--sample SAMPLE_NAME]
+usage: genofaecium.py [-h] --fasta INPUT_GENOME_FASTA --out OUTPUT_PREFIX [--tool_dir TOOL_BASEDIR] [--threads THREADS_STR] [--sample SAMPLE_NAME]

 options:
-  -h, --help            show this help message and exit
+  -h, --help            show help message and exit
-  --fasta INPUT_GENOME_FASTA
-                        Path to the input genome assembly fasta file
+  --fasta  <File>       Path to the input genome assembly fasta file
-  --out OUTPUT_PREFIX   Path to the output prefix (PREFIX.result.txt and PREFIX.files/ will be generated)
+  --out    <Path>       Path to the output file prefix (PREFIX.result.txt and PREFIX.files/ will be generated)
-  --tool_dir TOOL_BASEDIR
-                        Path to the base directory of GenoFaecium installation (e.g., '/home/user/GenoFaecium'); Under this directory path, you are
+  --tool_dir  <Path>    (default = auto-detection) Path to the base directory of GenoFaecium installation (e.g., '~/GenoFaecium')
-                        expected to have 'conda_packages' subdirectory, 'dependency_binary' subdirectory, and 'genofaecium_db_pre_compiled' subdirectory
+                        Expected to have 'conda_packages' and 'genofaecium_db_pre_compiled' subdirectories there.
-  --threads THREADS_STR
-                        Number of threads to use (default = 2)
+  --threads <N>         (default = 2) Number of threads to use
-  --sample SAMPLE_NAME  sample name to be written in the first column of the output file; default = input fasta file name minus fasta
+  --sample <Name>       (default = input fasta file name minus .fasta) Sample name to be written in the first column of the output file
 ```

 For example, to you will find an E. faecium genome fasta file at `test_genome/GCA_047613505.1.faecium.fasta` in the tool's directory.